-This policy and procedure including the Statement of Commitment demonstrate Wyndham CEC's determination to work provide a child safe environment for children and families accessing programs and services.
+This policy and procedure including the embedded Statement of Commitment, demonstrate Wyndham CEC's determination to provide a child safe environment for children and families accessing programs and services.

-The VRQA is the main authority for Wyndham CEC on childsafe through the minimum standards for non-school senior secondary providers and RTO Child Safe Standards.
+The VRQA is the main authority for Wyndham CEC in relation to Child Safe Standards through the minimum standards for RTOs.